A New Message Carried In An Old Way – Direct Mail

 Being an online company this method of communicating with our customers is far from the norm.
 In fact, in our industry, it is a rarity to communicate this way.

-But being just old enough to remember the tail end of the direct mail heyday, I decided to give it a go.
+But being just old enough to remember the tail end of direct mail, I decided to give it a go.
 My team around me thought I was crazy.
 Why was an online company bothering with a marketing technique (‘snail-mail’!) that went out before they were born?

-But what we hadn’t initially taken into account was the fact that most of our clients were older than us and came from the generation before the Internet and email marketing.
+But what we hadn’t initially taken into account was the fact that most of our clients were older than us.
+They came from the generation before the Internet and email marketing.
 In fact, most of them rarely checked their emails if they thought it was of a marketing nature.
-Yet if they received the same correspondence in a personalised envelope we have found they are more likely to open it and read it’s contents.
+Yet if they received the same correspondence in a personalised envelope we have found they are more likely to open it and read its contents.

 So when our first campaign went out in an envelope personalised to them on custom designed A5, the response was immediate.